This is the first in a series of video-based articles about Osaka Station City. It focuses on the plazas within the complex.

 If you are in Osaka then I recommend adding Osaka Station City to your 'must-see' list.

-What did you think of Osaka Station City?
+Have any questions about Osaka Station City?
 Have you been here?
-Please let me know your thoughts by leaving a comment below.
+Let me know your thoughts by leaving a comment below.

-If you liked this article and film you might like to subscribe to my YouTube channel HERE.
+If you liked this article and video you might like to subscribe to my YouTube channel HERE.

 Be sure to hit the bell icon to get notifications of all new posts!